nandhiniramanan5/Graphlab-for-multi-class-text-classification/README.md

-Nandini Ramanan
-3.1
 Answer on the ipthon doc attached.

-3.2 :
-lassifier which can’t be used for the task a)Linear SVM
+Classifier which can’t be used for the task a)Linear SVM
 It currently only supports binary classification.
 This cannot be used for for multi-class classification.